yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 #### It's all about containers

 In the KSP, as opposed to the LSP, the main unit of compute is a *container*, not a machine.
-A container is, at a high level, just a semi-isolated process.
-A container runs from an *image*, which is effectively a layered, read-only bundle that contains the binaries, tools, configs, etc. needed to set up the environment in which the container runs.
+At a high level, a container is just a semi-isolated process.
+Each container runs from an *image*, which is effectively a layered, read-only bundle that contains the binaries, tools, configs, etc. needed create the environment in which the container runs.

 Containers run in machines, so you still need to provision them, but configuration for these machines can be simpler and more generic.
 The main requirement is to install